A Mobile Device Workplace History

 There are a number of issues to consider when an organization begins to roll out a Bring Your Own Device program for its employees.
 Here are some top concerns to include in the criteria:

-Are some devices permissible while others deemed unacceptable?
+- Are some devices permissible while others are deemed unacceptable?

 The Relationship Between BYOD & Cyber Insurance